-The goal of therapy is usually not curative.
-The first priority is systemic treatment, supplemented in individual cases by local therapeutic measures.
+The aim of therapy is usually non-curative.
+The first priority is systemic drug therapy, supplemented in individual cases by local therapeutic measures.
 Active symptom control and supportive measures such as nutritional counseling, psychosocial support, and palliative care are an integral part of treatment.
-The prognosis of patients with locally advanced and irresectable or metastatic (here: "advanced") gastric cancer is unfavorable.
-Studies evaluating the benefit from chemotherapy showed a median survival of less than one year [37].
-Study results show that chemotherapy can prolong survival of patients with advanced gastric cancer compared with best supportive therapy alone and maintain quality of life longer [38].
+The prognosis of patients with locally advanced and irresectable or metastatic (pooled here as "advanced") gastric cancer is unfavorable.
+Studies evaluating the benefit from chemotherapy have shown a median survival of less than one year [35].
+However, there is evidence that chemotherapy can prolong the survival of patients with advanced gastric cancer compared to best supportive therapy alone and maintain quality of life longer [36].